hyung8758/HY_matlab_NN/README.md

 ### OS Compatibility.
-Linux and MacOSX (This script is not tested on Windows)
 ---
 - Tested successfully (stable):
- - MAC OSX: R2015a ~ R2016a
+ - MAC OSX: El Capitan
- - Windows: R2016a
+ - Windows: 8

 - Not Tested (unstable):
  - Linux

-Matlab R2015a
+Matlab R2015a ~ R2016a
 (This script was not tested on the other versions.)